absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub configure project bitbucket access`
 This command is used to assign the necessary permissions to a Project's associated Bitbucket Project.
-This is useful if either the Subatomic service account has lost permissions, users permissions were change, or your repositories have been migrated to a new Bitbucket instance.
+This is useful if either the Subatomic service account has lost permissions, users permissions were changed, or your repositories have been migrated to a new Bitbucket instance.
 In particular the following permissions are set up:

 1. Give the Subatomic service account admin permissions.
 2. Give Team owners admin permissions.